-Dr. Brian Linton, Dr. Hannah Voelker, and Dr. Ed Davis are your trusted cosmetic dentists in Peachtree City, GA.
+Dr. Brian Linton, Dr. Hannah Voelker, and Dr. Frank Rogers are your trusted cosmetic dentists in Peachtree City, GA.
 For patients with minor chips, cracks, or stains on their teeth, they may suggest tooth bonding as a cosmetic dentistry solution.
 Here are some frequently asked questions regarding tooth bonding.

 How long does tooth bonding last?

 The tooth bonding resin will stick to your teeth anywhere from 3 to 10 years depending on your oral hygiene and dietary habits.
 However, if for any reason your tooth bonding comes off, it is just as simple to touch it up as it is to apply it the first time.
 Your dentist can also replace dental bonding as many times as you need.
 The lifespan of a bond is generally 5-10 years.
 After this period, the bond will need replacing.

 Will people be able to notice the resin on my tooth?

 No, people will not be able to notice the resin.
 This is because the resin is color-matched to your tooth so that it blends in seamlessly with the rest of your smile.
 The material is filed down so that it does not interfere with your bite pattern or feel uncomfortable against your lips.
 It’s a very discreet method of cosmetic dentistry.